 This fund is open to matriculating students who have financial need.
-Community relief is not meant to be used for the cost of the program (tuition).
+Community relief is not meant to be used for the Cost of Program (tuition).

 MCU Community Relief Fund will provide emergency relief to students suffering from short-term economic hardship.
 This fund is intended to be a bridge to the future and assist with degree completion.
 The Community Relief Fund is small and should be used as a last resort for students with no other resources for short-term emergency needs.
-The student can submit an application, or the House Mentor can submit a referral on the student's behalf to the Director of Student Services & Advising and the Director of BIPOC Midwifery Impact, who will approve funding for students.
+The student can submit an application, or the House Mentor can submit a referral on the student's behalf to the Director of Student Success & Advising and the Division Dean for BIPOC